baguioni/Crypto-Investor/README.md

 2. Install the dependecies from package.json

 # Usage
-The project has 2 optional parameters. <br />
+The solution has 2 optional parameters. <br />
 date - format is M/D/Y <br />
 token - currently limited to BTC, ETH, XRP